Dominic-Madeira/.dotfiles/README.md

 - gh auth login

 Then clone this repo to the home directory:
-- gh repo clone .dotfiles
+- gh repo clone Dominic-Madeira/.dotfiles

 Remove the following files from root:
 - rm -r .config .bashrc .gitconfig